 The MyControls project is listed first in the solution because it needs to be built first.
 However, it is a DLL.
 Instead, you'll want to run WpfHost.exe, which is the executable file that references and hosts the control, first.

 There is extensive support for this task in Visual Studio.
-For more information, see Walkthrough: Hosting a Windows Forms Composite Control in a Windows Presentation Foundation Application.
+For more information, see Walkthrough: Hosting a Windows Forms Composite Control in Windows Presentation Foundation.